johan-franco/csc215/Notes/AltairManualPart1notes.md

 ![flipflop](flip-flop.jpeg)

 This is a flip-flop circuit.
 It is able to maintain the signal it recieves (This signal can be seen as a bit).
 It is made of up two NAND circuits and because of those capabilities it can be cascaded together to form memory registers.

 ## C.
+- Bits are a two digit number system
+- decimal is a 10 digit number system
+- hexadecimal is a 16 digit number system (however it includes letters)

+## D